 There is an immediate, thoughtful, no-rush, tone and atmosphere to “Winter”.
 Soon, consonances provide warmth amongst the moments of anguish, and dollops of hurt.
 Silence is artfully employed, heralding further quests and a wonderful moment of arpeggiated joy.
 A series of episodes—some over a bed of pizzicati—leads to a remarkable feeling of “each to his own”, group discussions and a few Rite of Spring, two-note agreements.
 Below upper busyness lurk long legato lines and a playful game of “Tag, we’re all it!”
 That is followed by what feels like an “Ode to Snow”, in the woods, freshly fallen with the sun doing its sparkling magic.
 Everyone then vanishes, leaving the alluring “sound” of niente in memory for many seasons to come.

-The members of the Momenta Quartet were able champions of Clark’s wide-ranging score.
+The members of the Momenta Quartet were able champions of Stark’s wide-ranging score.
 Almost no inadvertent open strings were heard as the catalogue of effects was rendered to excellent advantage.
 The ability to blend as necessary or take stage on demand, also ensured page after page of shifting colours throughout.

 Piano Quartet, The earliest piece on this disc (2014) is tautly written and well played by the Los Angeles String Quartet.
 “Assisi” is engagingly fuelled by a three-note motif, cleverly developed and filled with delightful contrasts.
 Pianist Xak Bjerken delivers his contributions as delicate as his string colleagues or with thundering power at will.
 Violist Katherine Murdock and cellist Steven Doane seamlessly hand over their lines (one unison is amazing) while violinist Mikhail Kopelman “chatters” above and the piano adds bits of texture.
 The muted “tolls for thee” piano/viola melody combination is ultracool.
 The ascendant finish also allows for thematic reflection, completing the circle.
 More than any other, this movement yearns for a cinematic treatment.